-You will normally be seen for a follow up appointment 1-3 weeks after your operation and second eye surgery discussed if appropriate.
-Usually, 4-5 weeks after surgery, you are asked to visit your Optometrist for spectacle testing and dispensing.
-The delay is so the eye can settle fully, and to allow time for subtle changes in corneal shape (and therefore spectacle requirement) to occur.
+You will normally have a follow up appointment (virtual, telephone or face to face) 1-4 weeks after your operation and second eye surgery discussed if appropriate.
+After one month, when you have finished your drops, an optician visit will be needed for spectacle testing and dispensing.
+The delay is so the eye can settle fully, and to allow time for subtle changes in corneal shape (and spectacle requirement) to stabilise.
 The main need will usually be for reading glasses.
-A small distance correction (perhaps for driving) is sometimes necessary and some people like to have intermediate spectacles for computer use.
+A small distance correction (perhaps for driving) is sometimes necessary, and some people like to have intermediate spectacles for computer use.
 Whilst waiting to see your Optician you may find it helpful to try a pair of "off the shelf" readers.